 - Being deep underground without a quick exit causes genuine discomfort.

-- Your time in Krakow is limited to a single day, and you’d rather stay in the daylight.
+- Your time in Krakow is limited to a single day, and you’d rather explore the Old Town in the daylight.

-Getting to Wieliczka from Krakow is surprisingly simple — the train drops you just a short walk from the mine entrance.
+Getting to Wieliczka Salt Mine from Krakow is incredibly simple — the train drops you just a short walk from the mine entrance.

-- Explore the town: After your tour, spend a little time in Wieliczka itself.
-The main square is small but surprisingly charming, with mining-themed sculptures, old townhouses, and a much calmer atmosphere than Krakow.
-A 15-minute walk away stands St. Sebastian’s Church, a wooden church dating back to the late 16th century.
+Explore the town: After the tour, spend a little time in Wieliczka itself.
+The main square is calmer and more pleasant than many visitors expect after the crowds underground, with mining-themed sculptures and small cafés.
+About 15 minutes away on foot stands St. Sebastian’s Church, a wooden church dating back to the late 16th century.

 Wieliczka itself is quieter and more pleasant than many visitors expect after the crowds underground.